-If presented with a subpoena to produce information about specific students and/or campus organizations, the recipient shall immediately notify the Vice President of Student Services and forward to that office a copy of the subpoena.
-The Vice President of Student Services shall immediately notify the student(s) or student organization(s) involved, or make a concerted effort to do so, and forward to them a copy of the subpoena by certified mail addressed to their last known address
+If presented with a subpoena to produce information about specific students and/ or campus organizations, the recipient shall immediately notify the Interim Dean of Student Services and forward to that office a copy of the subpoena.
+The Interim Dean of Student Services shall immediately notify the student(s) or student organization(s) involved, or make a concerted effort to do so, and forward to them a copy of the subpoena by certified mail to their last known address.